 - 6. What if I don’t see ANY animals on my safari?

 - 7. Can I organize a self-drive safari without the use of a tour operator?

 - BONUS – My experience – 3-day safari itinerary

 Why a safari in Tanzania?

 If you are looking for other options, let me tell you why I think Tanzania deserves your attention:

 Compared to other African countries, Tanzania is more affordable and less crowded.

-In fact, my 3-week trip in Tanzania ended up being one of the most perfectly planned vacations of them all because it had an active, learning and relaxation part to it, all together in one trip!
+In fact, my 3-week trip in Tanzania ended up being one of the most perfectly planned vacations of them all because it had separate active, learning and relaxing parts to it, all together in one trip!
 You can see my suggested day-by-day itinerary of Tanzania here.

 1. How much is it going to cost?